datenguide/datenguide-backend/README.md

 ELASTIC_INDEX = 'genesapi'
 ```

-for debug mode, run the app locally like this, assuming the names & schema
+For debug mode, run the app locally like this, assuming the names & schema
 data is in `./data/` (there is some sample data in this repo):

     FLASK_DEBUG=1 FLASK_APP=app.py flask run